nuxt/content/starters/docs/content/index.md

 category: Getting started
 ---

 Docc is a starter theme for [Gridsome](https://gridsome.org/) which is a static site generator powered by Vue.
-It allows you to quickly start writing your technical documentation for any kind of project.
+It allows you to quickly start writing your technical documentation for any kind of project.2

 ## Fast by default